-Senior Environmental Science and Biology student, Kendall Wald, has been working in the IC Tox Lab since her sophomore year at IC.
-She has devoted her time in the lab to analyze fish feeding behavior when encountering microplastics.
-Over the last couple years, Kendall has focused on which of the five senses is contributing to the misidentification of microplastics as food and if fish are able to use their sense of sight and smell to distinguish their food and microplastics.
+Alumni Environmental Science and Biology student, Kendall Wald, had been working in the IC Tox Lab since her sophomore year at IC.
+She had devoted her time in the lab to analyze fish feeding behavior when encountering microplastics.
+Over the last couple years, Kendall focused on which of the five senses is contributing to the misidentification of microplastics as food and if fish were able to use their sense of sight and smell to distinguish their food and microplastics.

 So far, juvenile fathead minnows have been the subjects of the experiments.
 Two age classes, one-month and three-month were separated and acclimated in their new environment and feeding schedule for two weeks prior to the trials.
 They were kept in a room at 74°F with a 12-hour light: 12-hour dark cycle and fed twice a day.

-For her studies, the EthoVision setup involves splitting the arena into three zones: a food zone and a microbead zone on either side of the tank and a neutral zone in the center.
-During 90 second trials, the EthoVision calculates how much time the subject spends in each zone, how fast the subject is moving, and how many times the subject moves between the zones.
+For her studies, the EthoVision setup involved splitting the arena into three zones: a food zone and a microbead zone on either side of the tank and a neutral zone in the center.
+During 90 second trials, the EthoVision calculated how much time the subject spends in each zone, how fast the subject was moving, and how many times the subject moved between the zone.